A Teenage Boy Allegedly Tried To Detonate A Bomb At His School After Researching ISIS

-A teenage boy who allegedly spray painted a message about ISIS on a Southern Utah high school building has been arrested for leaving a smoking, potentially deadly homemade bomb on another school campus.
+A teenage boy who allegedly spray-painted a message about ISIS on a Southern Utah high school building has been arrested for leaving a smoking, potentially deadly homemade bomb on another school campus.

 Authorities in Hurricane, Utah, found the bomb on Monday after students at Pine View High School reported "a suspicious backpack that had smoke coming from it," according to a statement from the St. George Police Department.
 The campus was evacuated and police managed to disarm an explosive device inside the backpack without setting it off.